suchak1/intravideo_search/docs/README_iteration2.md

 - Within the GUI, upload a video file, or a valid YouTube link, select settings, and enter search terms.
 Display your video path, settings, and search terms by clicking "Display Settings".
 Start the search process by clicking the "Start" button.
 Close the window by clicking the x in the top left corner or by clicking "Kill this Window".

 ### How to Run Unit Tests
-- To run all tests, run
+- To run all tests, run:
     ```
     python -m pytest -vv
     ```